 Early Snowfall

-So after an half hour, we were able to back down to the bottom of the hill and turn around.
+So after a half hour, we were able to back down slowly to the bottom of the hill and turn around in someone's driveway.
 This was the view going the other direction.
-Eventually, we made it to 532, crossed over, and parked at Islander's.
-Then we hiked back to be met by the Huff's.
-Crazy day!
+Eventually, we made it to 532, crossed over, and parked at the library.
+Since the weather was so bad, we figured the turkey would be fine in the car.
+Then we hiked back where we were and on to the Huff's.
+Dad came and picked me up (Calvin stayed overnight for fun) and on the way home he had to get out in front of the Zinkands to put chains on the car.
+I was so grateful for his strength because it was crazy blowing cold out there.

 Wednesday, November 24, 2010